Plain Green Loans promises “Cash When You Need It Most.” Sounds simple, right? But it’s anything but.

 What is Plain Green Loans?

 The loans offered by Plain Green Loans are similar to payday loans when it comes to the loan amount and extraordinarily high interest rate.
 This is troubling because the average interest rate for a payday loan as reported by the Federal Reserve Bank of St. Louis is 391%.
 When visiting Plain Green Loans’ online calculator, you’ll find they charge between 210% and 438% in interest, depending on the amount borrowed.

 Is Plain Green Loans Licensed?

 The Washington State Department of Financial Institutions, after receiving several complaints from residents of the state in regard to Plain Green Loans, issued an alert warning potential borrowers that Plain Green Loans is not licensed in the state of Washington, as it operates as an online lender under the protection of a federally recognized Indian tribe.

-It turns out that Plain Green Loans isn’t licensed in any state, including its’ home state of Montana.
+It turns out that Plain Green Loans isn’t licensed in any state, including its home state of Montana.
 The company claims tribal immunity and is only subject to tribal and federal laws.
-That means Plain Green Loans is able to charge exorbitant interest rates, even if those rates violate the interest rate caps in your particular state.
+That means Plain Green Loans is able to charge exorbitant interest rates, even if those rates violate the state laws capping interest rates in your particular state.

 The company states that the Tribal Consumer Protection Bureau (TCPB) is its regulating body, and that the TCPB is responsible for overseeing all lending activity on the Rocky Boy’s Reservation.
 The bureau is run by an unnamed commissioner.
 In fact, it’s a bit suspicious that the company’s website talks about the commissioner’s accomplishments without ever mentioning his or her name.

 The Chippewa Cree Tribe themselves created its own “Business License,” which they issued to Plain Green LLC.
 Note that this license is not the same as a state license.
 Additionally, Plain Green LLC. also holds a “Certificate of Good Standing;” however, this certificate is also issued by the Chippewa Cree Tribe.

 Bottom line, don’t put any weight into this ‘license’ — this lender is skirting by through the loophole of tribal immunity.